-Under the Program Documents, a PACE Loan Notice will be recorded in the City's real property records in connection with a given PACE loan.
-It is the understanding of the City and the Administrator that a mortgage recording tax will not be due in connection with a properly filed PACE Loan Notice.
+Under the Program Documents, thea PACE Loan Notice is the only instrument that shouldwill be recorded in the City's real property records in connection with a given PACE loan.
+It is Administrator'sthe understanding that a lien should not be created merely from the filing of such PACE Loan Notice as a "Sundry Miscellaneous" document (or equivalent) with the Office of the City Register, or, in the case of real property in Staten Island, with the Office of the Richmond County Clerk.
+Accordingly, it is understood by and the Administrator that a charge related to the mortgage recording tax shouldwill not be due in connection with a properly filed PACE Loan Notice.